 You can grab an online video by clicking the Download button.
 In the menu that appears, enter the video’s URL and set a download location on your hard drive.
 You can also decide if you’d like to download a high-quality or low-quality file.
 And that’s it.
 Just click the green Download button in the lower left and you’re done.

 Downloading a file doesn’t automatically convert it.
 To do that, you’ll need to go back to the main conversion menu and click Add File.
 Then find the newly downloaded video.

 Download The Trial!

 SuperEasy Video Converter 2 lives up to its name.
 It is easy and it converts video.
 There are free options with similar features, but none of them are as simple to use as SuperEasy.
 And the ability to download videos from popular sites is a nice bonus that may be worth the price of admission for some users.

 And what is the price of admission?
 A cool $11.93 for one license.
 That’s not much, and it can be even less for our loyal readers.
-We offer the software for free at a cost of just 150 reward points.
 If you’re still on the fence, check out the company’s website and download SuperEasy’s free trial.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.